Increasing onboarding completion rate with 40%

 “The promise of a complete authentication and user management solutions in a couple lines of code sounds too good to be true.
 I’m suspicious that the service lacks controls, so most likely, I won’t finish the onboarding before I know what I can expect.” - Developer

 Product Managers and less experienced developers, however, tend to complete the onboarding.
-Although they seem to struggle when they were not sure, the onboarding process enabled them to achieve their goals through trial and error more easily than direct coding.
+Although they seem to struggle when they were not sure, the onboarding process enabled them to achieve their goals through trial and error more easily.
 Moreover, it gives them valuable knowledge about the requirements of implementing authentication and user management solutions, supporting collaboration between roles in service development.

 “The onboarding deconstructs the concepts of authentication and user management solutions.
 As a Product Manager, this is valuable because it enables me to understand developers better and take off workload from the developers.” - Product Manager